Ultralight Gear List for Backpacking and Thru Hiking

 Sawyer Squeeze and Micro Squeeze Water Filtration Systems: Both filters remove 99.99999% of the kinds of bacteria you'd likely encounter on trail and can be used in a variety of ways to best suit the way you travel.
 Each kit comes with bits and pieces you might need to keep them operating in tip-top condition for thousands of gallons of safe and delicious joy over countless adventures to come.

 Rain Gear (jacket at least): I look for one that is about 6-8 oz. in weight.
 I prefer using waterproof, breathable shells.

 Clothes: I will usually only bring two shirts (one to wear and one to sleep in).
 One pair of shorts, three pairs of socks, and a thin insulating jacket.
 If you get cold, you can always wear your rain gear.

-Shoes: I prefer to hike in trail runners such as the Inov-8 Roclite 295.
+Shoes: I prefer to hike in trail runners.
 They are much lighter and dry much faster than any kind of boot.
 I don't bother taking off my shoes when I come to a stream crossing.
 I don't recommend getting GORE-TEX® for footwear as they tend to take a long time to dry once water has gotten inside them.

 Remember, you should never sacrifice safety for lighter pack weight.
-And keep in mind that the above is my basic set up.
-You'll definitely need to add a little weight (4-5 oz.) for small personal and safety items such as a lightweight compass, utility knife, toothbrush, etc. Also, if you're going into specialized conditions (winter, alpine, etc.) or will be out for an extended expedition, you will definitely want to carefully consider what additional equipment you might need and build that into planning your gear list.
+And keep in mind that the above is my basic setup.
+You'll definitely need to add a little weight (4-5 oz.) for small personal and safety items such as a lightweight compass, utility knife, toothbrush, etc. Also, suppose you're going into specialized conditions (winter, alpine, etc.) or will be out for an extended expedition.
+In that case, you will definitely want to carefully consider what additional equipment you might need and build that into planning your gear list.